-The seminar will be bi-weekly on Fridays at 1-2 pm ET (10-11 am PT).
+The seminar will be monthly on the first or second Fridays of the month at 1-2 pm ET (10-11 am PT).

 If this seminar interests you and you would like to be notified of upcoming speakers, you can join our email list.